echobitproject/echobitproject-echobitproject.github.io/index.md

 Welcome to the website of the Echo CHambers, Opinions and Behaviors in Italy - ECHO-BIT project financed by the European Union – Next Generation EU, within the 2022 PRIN call.

-The project is joint between the University of Trento (Mario Quaranta) and the University of Torino.
+The project is joint between the University of Trento (Mario Quaranta) and the University of Torino (Moreno Mancosu).

 ## Brief description